How to Toast Pepitas

 Ingredients

-- 1/2 to 1 cup hulless pumpkin seeds or pepitas
+- 1 cup hulless pumpkin seeds or pepitas

 Instructions

-- Place a fry pan over medium high heat.
+- Place a fry pan over medium heat.
 NO oil.

 - Add only enough pepitas to cover the bottom of the pan.

-- Stay with the pepitas and give the pan a shake every so often.
+- Stay with the pepitas and shake the pan or stir every so often to keep the heat evenly distributed.

-- As the pepitas heat, they will puff up, some might even pop - don't be alarmed.
+- As the pepitas heat, they will puff up and some might even pop.

 - Pour out of the hot pan onto a plate to allow them to cool.
 Caution – if you leave them in the hot pan, they will continue to toast and may burn.